Frontcountry Camping Policies and Fees

 Senior camping discounts for British Columbia residents that are 65 years of age and older are available from the day after Labour Day to June 14th of the following year.
 Click here for more information.

-The purpose of this pilot is to test out a new camping option for BC Parks’ visitors.
+The purpose of this program is to test a new camping option for BC Parks’ visitors.
 It is hoped this program will be attractive to users and increase camping attendance and revenue in the off-season and in low-occupancy parks.

 Blanket Creek – long-stay camping (available off-season only)